ThePurpleHamza/DeepLearning-Approach-For-A-binary-Classification-using-1D-DataSet/README.md

 # DeepLearning-Approach-For-A-binary-Classification-using-1D-DataSet
+# Overview
-# Overview This project explores a deep learning approach for binary classification using a 1D dataset.
+This project explores a deep learning approach for binary classification using a 1D dataset.
 The goal is to build a model that can accurately classify instances into one of two classes based on the input features.

+# Link To The Code Is At The Bottom

 # Dataset
 The dataset consists of 1D data points, where each point has a single feature.
 The target variable is binary (0 or 1), representing the two classes we want to classify.